Home Vancouver Events Calendar Vancouver Marathons and Other Running Races in 2025 Vancouver Try Events Running Races

 Vancouver Chocolate Run (in March)

-The Vancouver Chocolate Run is another Try Events set of races that usually happens along the Stanley Park Seawall in March.
-As the name of the event suggests, all participants receive chocolate.
+The Vancouver Chocolate Run is another race in the Try Events series that happens along the Stanley Park Seawall in March.
+As the name of the event suggests, all participants receive some chocolate when they take part.

-In 2024 the Vancouver Chocolate Run takes place on Saturday, March 2nd.
-There is also a Fun K race which is just over half a kilometre in length.
+In 2025 the Vancouver Chocolate Run takes place on Saturday, March 1st.
+There’s typically a Fun K race which is just over half a kilometre in length, but that race isn’t happening this year.

 For more information about the event, click Try Events Chocolate Run.